 Useless Card Constant Experiment#

-I remembered someone saying that the ternary operator is slower than if-else
+I remembered someone saying that the ternary operator is slower than if-else,

-and someone else said that adding inline
+and someone else said that adding inline actually makes it slower.

 So, let's do an experiment.